 Annual Learning Exchange

-Each year, during spring study day, the Faculty Development Center facilitates the Furman Learning Exchange, an annual gathering of faculty, instructional staff, and students to exchange teaching and learning strategies, professional development hacks, and research in support of high impact practice in and beyond the classroom.
+Each year, at the end of the spring term, the Faculty Development Center facilitates the Furman Learning Exchange, an annual gathering of faculty, instructional staff, and students to exchange teaching and learning strategies, professional development hacks, and research in support of high impact practice in and beyond the classroom.
 One recent event included an asynchronous Escape Room (with a timed mission, puzzles, and “promising practices” content curated from our community).
 You can register to access the escape room here.

 MayX Pro Series